Octopushy/GETTING_AND_CLEANING_DATA/CodeBook.md

 The tidy dataset includes the average values of the mean and standard deviation measurements for each subject and activity; these variables are designated in the <a href="https://github.com/dixon9/GETTING_AND_CLEANING_DATA/blob/master/features.txt">features.txt</a> dataset by the raw measurement (feature) names described above and the suffixes: mean(), std(), and meanFreq().

-For example, for the raw measurements tBodyAcc-XYZ, the raw variable names from <b>features.txt</b> are:  tBodyAcc-mean()-X, tBodyAcc-mean()-Y, and tBodyAcc-mean()-Z.  **run_analysis.R**  will change the raw variable names to the R-friendly names:  tBodyAcc.mean.X, tBodyAcc.mean.Y, and tBody.mean.Z.
+For example, for the raw measurements tBodyAcc-XYZ, the raw variable names from <b>features.txt</b> are:  tBodyAcc-mean()-X, tBodyAcc-mean()-Y, and tBodyAcc-mean()-Z.  **"run_analysis.R"**  will change the raw variable names to the R-friendly names:  tBodyAcc.mean.X, tBodyAcc.mean.Y, and tBody.mean.Z.
 For each subject and activity, there are multiple mean measurements.
 The name of the variable for the computed average value appends a prefix "avg." to the measurement name:  avg.tBodyAcc.mean.X, avg.tBodyAcc.mean.Y, and avg.tBodyAcc.mean.Z.
-To continue the example, for subject #1 and the activity "LAYING", there are 95 measurements of t.BodyAcc.mean.X, tBodyAcc.mean.Y, and tBodyAcc.mean.Z.  **run_analysis.R** will generate new variables for the average of the 95 measurements:  avg.t.BodyAcc.mean.X, avg.t.BodyAcc.mean.Y, and avg.t.BodyAcc.mean.Z.
+To continue the example, for subject #1 and the activity "LAYING", there are 95 measurements of t.BodyAcc.mean.X, tBodyAcc.mean.Y, and tBodyAcc.mean.Z.  **"run_analysis.R"** will generate new variables for the average of the 95 measurements:  avg.t.BodyAcc.mean.X, avg.t.BodyAcc.mean.Y, and avg.t.BodyAcc.mean.Z.

 ```